LihongLab/lihonglab.github.io/_pages/join_us.md

     alt: "placeholder image 2"
     title: "Available Positions"
     excerpt: >
-      Graduate Students: If you are a student who seeks to be admitted to a graduate program at Shanghai Institute of Nutrition and Health (SINH), Chinese Academy of Sciences (CAS), please apply through https://sedu.sinh.ac.cn/.
-If you have already been admitted to a SINH graduate program and are interested in joining CSB, you are welcome to email Dr. Li directly (lihong01@sibs.ac.cn). <br>
+      **Graduate Students**: If you are a student who seeks to be admitted to a graduate program at Shanghai Institute of Nutrition and Health (SINH), Chinese Academy of Sciences (CAS), please refer to https://sedu.sinh.ac.cn/.
+If you have already been admitted to a SINH graduate program and are interested in joining CSB, you are welcome to email Dr. Li directly (lihong01:inbox_tray:sibs:small_blue_diamond:ac:small_blue_diamond:cn). <br>
       <br>
-      Postdocs & Research Scientists: Applicants must have a PhD in bioinformatics, computer science, statistics or a related discipline.
-Strong candidates must have a research background and expertise in omics data analysis, machine learning, artificial intelligence or complex network.
+      **Postdocs & Research Scientists**: Applicants must have a PhD in bioinformatics, computer science, statistics or a related discipline.
+Strong candidates must have a research background and expertise in <u>omics data analysis, machine learning, artificial intelligence or complex network</u>.
 We will support candidates to apply various funding in Shanghai government, CAS or NSFC.
 Strong candidates will have experience mentoring and supervising research students.
-If interested in applying for a position you may contact Dr. Li by email (lihong01@sibs.ac.cn).
-Please include a link to your Curriculum Vitae and professional references. <br>
+If interested in applying for a position you may contact Dr. Li by email (lihong01:inbox_tray:sibs:small_blue_diamond:ac:small_blue_diamond:cn).
+Please attach your curriculum vitae and professional references. <br>
       <br>
 ---